-- b.
-The Department has determined that the expenses in the first Quarterly Expense Report are appropriate and in accordance with the approved Budget; AND - c.
-The grantee has expended at least 60 percent of the initial advance payment. - d.
-An invoice shall be submitted to the Department after the above conditions have been met. - 3.
-A third payment of 25 percent of the approved grant amount will be made in accordance with the above requirements set forth in 2) for the second Quarter. - 4.
-A fourth payment of 15 percent of the approved grant amount will be made in accordance with the above requirements set forth in 2) for the third Quarter. - 5.
-A final payment of 10 percent of the approved grant amount will be made after all of the following conditions have been met: - a.
-The Grantee delivers its Final Report to the Department within 45 days of termination of the project; - b.
-The Grantee provides a final accounting and reconciliation of funds received and actual Grant expenditures and delivers its accounting and reconciliation to the Department; - c.
-The Department has reconciled Grantee's invoices against its expenses, and the Department has made a determination that allowable expenses have exceeded the advance payments paid by up to 10 percent; AND - d.
-The Department has made a determination that Grantee has satisfactorily completed all the terms and conditions required by this Agreement, including providing any additional information requested by the Department. - e.
-An invoice shall be submitted to the Department after the above conditions have been met.
+- The Department has determined that the Grantee is meeting deliverables in accordance with Grant Application (Objective Report) and approves the fifth Quarterly Progress Report; - b) The Department has determined that the expenses in the fifth Quarterly Expense Report are appropriate and in accordance with the approved Budget (Budget Report); and - c) The grantee has expended at least 60 percent of the prior payment. - 7) The final payment of 12.5 percent of the approved grant amount will be disbursed upon electronic submission of an invoice to the Department, subject to the fulfillment of the following conditions: - a) The Grantee delivers its Final Report to the Department within 45 days of termination of the Project; - The Grantee invoices a reconciliation of the total amount received by the Grantee with a final accounting of actual Grant expenditures and delivers its reconciliation and accounting to the Department; - c) The Department has reconciled Grantee's invoices against its expenses, and the Department has determined that allowable expenses have not exceeded the payments to date by up to 10 percent; and - d) The Department has determined that Grantee has satisfactorily fulfilled all the terms and conditions required by this Agreement, including promptly providing any additional information requested by the Department.